mxc-commons/MxcLayoutScheme/README.md

 MxcLayoutScheme allows to dynamically exchange the layout template used by the renderer.
 You define layout schemes which are a collection of rules to select layouts.
 Within each scheme you can assign a distinct layout to a particular route matched.
 Further you can define a distinct layout for each module, controller and action.

-Further, MxcLayoutScheme supports the configuration child ViewModels together with associated view templates to get rendered to captures you define.
+MxcLayoutScheme supports the configuration child ViewModels together with associated view templates to get rendered to captures you define.

+Further, MxcLayoutScheme intercepts dispatch errors.
+You can apply layouts for particular error codes and http status codes the same way you do for routes and controllers.

 MxcLayoutScheme provides an event interface to allow you to select the layout scheme applied at bootstrap time.